AlexanderB92/WordFileWrangler/README.md

-#Prerequisites
+# Word Counter

+An assignment to create a CLI with some file reading, word counting features

+# Setup and Prerequisites

-Maven 3.8.1
+** Maven 3.8.1
-Java 8+
+** Java 8+

 # To build and run tests:
 mvn clean install